-In prior advisory opinions, the State Ethics Commission has advised that a public employee may engage in outside employment consistent with established guidelines: (1)that no public materials or equipment are utilized, except as provided by Section 8-13-700(A), (2) such work is engaged in on the employee's own time, (3) the work does not interfere with the needs of the agency, and (4) the public position is not utilized to obtain or continue the employment.
+In prior advisory opinions, the State Ethics Commission has advised that a public employee may engage in outside employment consistent with established guidelines: (1) that no public materials or equipment are utilized, except as provided by Section 8-13-700(A), (2) such work is engaged in on the employee's own time, (3) the work does not interfere with the needs of the agency, and (4) the public position is not utilized to obtain or continue the employment.

 In addition to the off-duty guidelines, the State Ethics Commission calls attention to Section 8-13-700(B).
-If the DOT engineer is required to take an official action as a public employee which will affect the economic interests of an engineering design firm for whom he is consulting, then he must follow the recusal procedures of Section 8-13-700(B), which provides:
+If the Budget and Control Board employee is required to take an official action as a public employee which will affect the economic interests of an engineering firm with whom he was contracting to provide services, then he must follow the recusal procedures of Section 8-13-700(B), which provides: